JPStrydom/Crypto-Trading-Bot/README.md

 ![](https://static01.nyt.com/images/2015/03/08/sunday-review/08ROBOT/08ROBOT-master1050.gif)

+## Deprecation Notice

+Firstly, I'd like to thank everyone who's shown an interest in this repo.
+I'd also like to apologize for my lack of support over the last few years - I received no money from this repo and only did it as a hobby in my free time, something I haven't had a lot of in recent years.
+I've decided to officially stop supporting this repo, but I'll still gladly look at PR's if anyone would like to make updates or enhancements.
+There is some good news however, I've been working with a few very talented and dedicated people to transform this repo into an easy to use web and mobile application.
+If you'd like easy access to all the functionality of this repo and MUCH more, head over to [QuidPro](https://quidpro.co/) and check us out.
+If you use referral code **isq6vK09** when signing up, you'll get a lot of free benefits, and you'll be supporting me directly.
+Happy trading everyone!

 ## Introduction

 Use Crypto Trading Bot to autonomously trade and monitor over 250 crypto currencies on Bittrex.
 Users can configure their own